 Mansfield local area guide

 North of Nottingham, Mansfield lies in the Maun Valley.
 In 1227, Mansfield gained the Royal Charter of a market town and is now the largest market town in the Mansfield Urban Area.
+The town has a growing population of over 110,000.

 /content/uploads/Titchfield-Park-1-1.jpg